 There is no doubt Irkutsk is a city of museums.
 After all, it is the biggest city in the area.
 Actually, Irkutsk was the capital of East Siberia.
 If you are short of time, go to the Irkutsk Regional Art Museum.
 The four buildings are historic, one of them is the Sukachev Manor.
 The museum has over 20,000 pieces.
 The Irkutsk Regional Ethnographical Museum is inside three beautiful historic buildings and has history and nature departments.
 The Icebreaker Angara Museum is actually inside one of the oldest icebreakers in the world.
 Additionally, all previously mentioned wooden manors host small museums.

 When we first saw the 130 Kvartal, we were wondering if it was fake.
-Though we love Irkutsk wooden houses, these seemed artificial.
+Though we love traditional Irkutsk wooden houses, these are new.
 We did like the area though, as it is the liveliest place in town.
 Irkutsk’s best restaurants and coffeehouses are here.
 Our favorite one is Georgian Khinkalnaya.
 The 130 Kvartal is a pedestrian street that leads to a fancy shopping center (apparently the only one in the region).
 Notice the large statue of Babr monster at the beginning of the street.
 It’s the symbol of Irkutsk.

 Great Base for Exploring Nature